GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/01_Low_Level_rendering/01_gpuPrograms.md

 	gDebug().logError("GPU program compilation failed with error: " + myProgram->getCompileErrorMessage());
 ~~~~~~~~~~~~~

 Be aware that shader compilation happens on the core thread.
-Therefore if calling these methods on the sim thread GPU program, you must first ensure the GPU program is initialized by calling **CoreThread::submit()** with @p blockUntilComplete parameter set to true, or use the core-object-specific method @bs::CoreObject::blockUntilCoreInitialized.
+Therefore if calling these methods on the sim thread GPU program, you must first ensure the GPU program is initialized by calling **CoreThread::submit()** with `blockUntilComplete` parameter set to true, or use the core-object-specific method @bs::CoreObject::blockUntilCoreInitialized.

 ~~~~~~~~~~~~~{.cpp}
 // If program is used on sim thread